mimic-sussex/sema/assets/tutorial/01-basics/01-introduction/index.md

 ### How to use this tutorial

 This tutorial aims to provide a lightweight introduction and gradual learning experience for you to get going with Sema.
 We recommended that you go from start to finish.
-You can navigate via the dropdown menu above (click 'Introduction').
+You can navigate the Table of Contents via the dropdown menu above (click 'Introduction').

 * Part 1 starts with the basics of the playground interface, including layouts, the live coding editors and the all the available widgets.